This page is from APP, the official source of professional practice for policing.

 Each UK police force has its own DVI capability and each of the police regions across the UK has a regionally coordinated capability.
 The capability from across the police regions, including cadres of trained police officers and police forensic staff, form the police national DVI capability.

-The nine police regions that cover England, Wales and Northern Ireland contribute to an FCO on-call rota.
-Each region in turn is on call for a five-week period to supply operational support when requested to the FCO in the event of a crisis involving UK citizens overseas.
+The nine police regions that cover England, Wales and Northern Ireland contribute to an FCDO on-call rota.
+Each region in turn is on call for a five-week period to supply operational support when requested to the FCDO in the event of a crisis involving UK citizens overseas.

-The police regions receive a specific briefing prior to their FCO on-call period.
+The police regions receive a specific briefing prior to their FCDO on-call period.
 They are required to have in place a designated chief officer as gold commander, a senior identification manager (SIM), a senior investigating officer (SIO) and the capability to activate the casualty bureau (CB).
-The region may also be required to embed liaison officers within the FCO.
+The region may also be required to embed liaison officers within the FCDO.

 The National DVI Unit also coordinates a cadre of forensic specialists from across the UK who are not normally employed by the police.
 These specialists have appropriate skills and have volunteered to be part of the national DVI capability.
 They include: